-Upon completion of the separation, our audit committee will consist of and will be chaired by .
+Upon effectiveness of the registration statement of which this information statement forms a part, our audit committee will consist of and will be chaired by .
 The purpose and responsibilities of the audit committee will include:

-- · appointing and approving the compensation, and assessing the independence of our independent registered public accounting firm; - pre-approving audit services and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and the members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and our quarterly financial statements, related disclosures and critical accounting policies and practices; - coordinating the oversight and reviewing the adequacy of our internal controls over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related and other compliance complaints and concerns; - recommending, based upon its review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - · preparing the report of the audit committee required by SEC rules to be included in our annual proxy statement; and - reviewing all related person transactions for potential conflict of interest situations and approving any such transactions.
+- appointing and approving the compensation, and assessing the independence of our independent registered public accounting firm; - pre-approving audit services and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm;

+- reviewing the overall audit plan with our independent registered public accounting firm and the members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and our quarterly financial statements, related disclosures and critical accounting policies and practices; - coordinating the oversight and reviewing the adequacy of our internal controls over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related and other compliance compliants and concerns; - recommending, based upon its review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the report of the audit committee required by SEC rules to be included in our annual proxy statement; and - reviewing all related person transactions for potential conflict of interest situations and approving any such transactions.

-Upon completion of the separation, we expect that the audit committee will consist entirely of independent directors, and we intend that each committee member will meet the independence requirements set forth in the Nasdaq listing standards and Rule 10A under the Exchange Act.
+Upon effectiveness of the registration statement of which this information statement forms a part, we expect that the audit committee will consist entirely of independent directors, and we intend that each committee member will meet the independence requirements set forth in the Nasdaq listing standards and Rule 10A under the Exchange Act.
 Each member of the audit committee will be financially literate and have accounting or related financial management expertise as such terms are interpreted by our board of directors in its business judgment.
-Additionally, upon completion of the separation, at least one member of the audit committee will be an "audit committee financial expert" as defined under SEC rules and the Nasdaq Global Market listing standards applicable to audit committees.
-The initial members of the audit committee will be determined prior to the completion of the separation.
+Additionally, upon effectiveness of the registration statement of which this information statement forms a part, at least one member of the audit committee will be an "audit committee financial expert" as defined under SEC rules and the Nasdaq Global Market listing standards applicable to audit committees.
 The responsibilities of the audit committee are without prejudice to the responsibilities of the board of directors.